Leaflet: What you will need to pay

 If you ask us about care and support services, we will give you as much information as we can.
 There is no charge for our advice, leaflets or information.

-You can ask for a free social care needs assessment which will look at how you manage everyday tasks.
+You can ask for a free Care Act needs assessment which will look at how you manage everyday tasks.

 For more information on what happens in a needs assessment, see our factsheet Who qualifies for our support.